kjuen/CG23/chap2/README.md

 # Chapter 2: Vectors and Matrices

-Link to the videos of this chapter: see Moodle-Page
+Videos of this chapter: see Moodle-Page

 Recommended reading in [Immersive linear algebra](http://immersivemath.com/ila/index.html):